floresbakker/htmlvoc/README.md

 html_vocabulary = html_vocabulary + addendum_vocabulary
 ```

+4. Please note: the runtime of RDF2HTML for a rather complex and long HTML-file can be rather large.

+## Dependencies

+Both tools make extensive use of [RDFlib](https://rdflib.readthedocs.io/en/stable/index.html).
+Rdflib is a Python library used for working with Resource Description Framework (RDF) data.
+RDF is a widely used framework for representing and processing information on the web.
+It is a standard model for data interchange on the web, particularly for representing metadata and data about resources available on the internet.

+Rdflib provides a comprehensive set of tools and utilities for working with RDF data, including parsing and serializing RDF in various formats (such as RDF/XML, Turtle, JSON-LD, and more), querying RDF data using SPARQL, creating RDF graphs, and performing various operations on RDF triples.

+The RDF2HTML tool additionally makes use of [PyShacl](https://github.com/RDFLib/pySHACL).
+PySHACL is a complete open-source implementation of the SHACL W3C specification, with broad use in the community as well.

 # Acknowledgements

-We would like to thank Iwan Aucamp @RDFlib for his unrelenting support and accomplishments regarding the open source triple store and related services, as well as Ashley Sommers @PyShacl for his work on the important open source implementation of a SHACL engine.
+We would like to thank Iwan Aucamp @RDFlib for his unrelenting support and accomplishments regarding the open source triple store and related services, as well as Ashley Sommer @PyShacl for his work on the important open source implementation of a SHACL engine.